kragen/xcompose/README.md

 After that, enter the `xcompose/` dir, and do:

-    ./configure --help

-To shop around for which mappings you'll want.
-Run `./configure` with your selected options, then do:

     make install

 The `Makefile` should help you if you have any troubles.
-If it doesn't, or if anything else goes wrong, please let us know so we can improve it for others.
+If it doesn't, or if anything else goes wrong, please [let me know](mailto:rkingxcompose@sharpsaw.org) so we can improve it for others.

+There used to be a more complicated ./configure step, that accepted enable/disable args.
+Now I think the easiest thing is to just edit the .XCompose file to however you want (for example, you can delete some of the input files' lines so they don't have an effect, or you can reorder them so a certain one overrides another in the case of conflicts).

 Behavior
 --------